 Members of the Centre for Children’s Rights have acquired considerable expertise in teaching and supervising students within areas associated with substantive children’s rights issues and in participatory research methods with children and young people.

 The Centre for Children’s Rights welcomes proposals from students considering PhD study.
 In addition it welcomes students considering taught programmes at postgraduate level.

-The Masters in Children’s Rights is an inter-disciplinary masters being developed as part of a suite of new programmes in childhood studies, under the Improving Children’s Lives Initiative.
+The Master's in Children’s Rights is an inter-disciplinary masters developed as part of a suite of programmes in childhood studies, under the Improving Children’s Lives Initiative.
 The course provides students with the opportunity to work with academics, professionals and other students from health, psychology, social work, criminology, philosophy, education and law backgrounds.
 It has two core modules:

-Beyond this students will be able to draw on modules focusing on children’s rights issues offered across a range of Schools within the University.
-Each module will be delivered by a recognised specialist in the field.
+Beyond this students will be able to select modules focusing on children’s rights issues offered across a range of Schools within the University.
+Each module is delivered by a recognised specialist in the field.
 The course includes online and blended learning, with a few days attendance at the university, and has been designed to enable students to fit study around work or travel and is therefore accessible to students outside of Northern Ireland.

 You can find ou tmore about these programmes on the Course Finder.